-This is the last part of my letters to you on what a car accident and death taught me about life and happiness.
-I tried to cover the 5 most important things I learnt after my car accident when I was 21 years young, in the hope you can take away some pieces of those lessons without needing to take your life apart to do so.
-If you haven’t already then please read part 1and part 2 of the letter – without understanding the classroom I learnt these lessons in, they’re just words on the screen.
+This is the last part of my letters on what a car accident and death taught me about life and happiness.
+I tried to cover the five most important things I learnt after my car accident when I was twenty-two years young.
+I hope you take away some pieces of those lessons without needing to take your life apart like I did.
+If you haven’t already then please read part one and part two of the letter – without understanding the classroom I learnt these lessons in, they’re just words from your Dad on the screen.

 4 .
 SMILES MAKE YOU HAPPY

-This one is pretty simple, and actually pretty scientific.
+This one is pretty simple and pretty scientific too.
 The muscles used for smiling tell the brain to release endorphins which make us happy.
 Faking a smile triggers them in the same way a genuine smile does.
-Plus, other people like seeing you smile – so you’re bringing happiness into others’ lives at the same time.
-Over the months I spent figuring out how to process the after-effects of that Saturday afternoon drive, there were a lot of fake smiles.
+Plus, other people like seeing you smile – so you’re bringing happiness into their life at the same time.
+Over the years I spent picking up the debris of that Saturday afternoon drive, there were a lot of fake smiles.
 Once I understood how lucky I actually was, they became real.

 I still smile a lot, it’s not because I was born with a sense of humour that’s easy to hit, or because I’ve had a better day than the people talking to me, and I’m definitely not ‘free of cares’.
-It’s because I know the difference it makes to my day when I smile, I know the difference it makes to the people I’m talking to, and I act on that knowledge by making smiles a habit.
-Like I said, they started off fake, now they’re real.
+It’s because I know the difference it makes to my day when I smile, I know the difference it makes to the people I’m talking to, and I act on that knowledge by looking for reasons to smile.
+Like I said, they started off fake – now they’re real.

 Smile as often as you can, even when the world is telling you frown.